 In 2023, as the electric power industry continued to face emerging challenges related to supply chains, shifting economic trends and growing extreme weather threats, Cindy returned to PacifiCorp as its CEO and has undertaken a wide-ranging program to help the company deliver results for its customers and communities while adapting to an evolving operational environment.

 Gary Hoogeveen is president and CEO of Rocky Mountain Power.
 He is responsible for the company's transmission and distribution operations, customer service, regulatory and legislative affairs in Idaho, Utah and Wyoming.
 Hoogeveen is additionally responsible for PacifiCorp’s coal fueling and mining operations as well as all-natural gas fired, coal fired, and geothermal generation operations.

 Prior to his current position Hoogeveen served as the Senior Vice President and Chief Commercial Officer of Rocky Mountain Power and President of Kern River Gas Transmission company for four years.

 Hoogeveen currently serves as Chair of the Salt Lake City Chamber of Commerce Board of Governors and Chair of the EDCUtah Board of Advisors.
 Hoogeveen also serves on the executive boards of the ASPIRE Center at Utah State University, Envision Utah, and the Utah Sports Commission.
 He dedicates his time to others within the company through both formal and informal mentoring.

-Hoogeveen holds a Bachelor of Science in physics from University of Northern Iowa, and a Ph.D. in space physics from Rice University.
+Hoogeveen earned a Bachelor of Science degree in physics from University of Northern Iowa, and a Ph.D. in space physics from Rice University.